joouha/modshim/README.md

 from modshim import shim

-# This mounts our 'requests_extra' package over the original 'requests' package.
+# This overlays our 'requests_extra' package on the original 'requests' package.
 # Because 'mount' isn't specified, it defaults to our package name ('requests_extra').
 # When a submodule like 'requests_extra.sessions' is imported, modshim will
 # automatically merge it with the original 'requests.sessions'.